 On the retailer side, the appeal is a wider catalog without the capital and risk of holding inventory.
 You pull in complementary products from suppliers you trust, list them alongside your own, and earn a margin on each sale without ever touching the stock.
 Retailers on Collective typically earn somewhere in the range of 20 to 40 percent margin on the products they resell, depending on the category and the supplier's terms.

 On the supplier side, the appeal is distribution.
 Your product gets carried by other established Shopify stores, putting it in front of audiences you did not have to acquire, while you keep control of fulfillment and quality because you ship every order yourself.
 You set the wholesale terms, the retailer handles the storefront and the customer relationship, and you fulfill.
+Before you set those terms, run the wholesale margin math on your own SKUs so the retailer's cut still leaves you a profitable order.
 It is a clean split of the work, and it runs on Shopify's own rails rather than a fragile integration.

 This is closer to a modern, automated take on wholesale than to anything dropshipping ever was, which is exactly why it pairs with the thinking in B2B as the hidden revenue channel.
 For a lot of brands, distribution through other stores is the most underused growth lever they have.